[Infographic] What is the Publii CMS, the new WordPress

-In other words, it is similar to software packages like WordPress, Joomla, or Drupal as it allows you to build a website without much technical knowledge.
+In other words, it is similar to systems like WordPress, Joomla, or Drupal as it allows you to build and manage a website without much technical knowledge.

-The "static" in its name refers to its ability to generate an output made of static files that you can host on various platforms for free in most cases.
+The "static" refers to its ability to generate an output made of static files that you can host on various platforms for free in most cases.

 Why You Should Consider Using Publii

-Thus, there's no database or sever to manage and no security updates to constantly worry about.
+Thus, there's no database or server to manage and no security updates to constantly worry about.